maartje/funda-analysis-api/README.md

 (not implemented yet)

-The `GET nearest-neighbors` request returns houses that have features that are similar to those passed in the query parameters.
+The `GET nearest-neighbors` request returns a prediction of the price based on houses with features that are similar to those passed in the query parameters.
 The intention is to provide sellers and buyers of a house the opportunity to compare similar houses.
 Features that are used for comparison:
 `postcode`,
 `woonoppervlakte`,
 `buitenoppervlakte`,
 `bouwjaar`,
 `woning_type`,
 `tuin`.
-The `$select` option can be used to specify a subset of features to include in the response.
+The `$select` option can be used to specify a subset of housing features to include in the response.

 _Request_